 Safety and Liability Considerations

 DIY installers face personal risk from working at heights and electrical hazards.
 Moreover, homeowner insurance policies may not cover damages or injuries caused by unlicensed work, posing legal and financial liabilities.
+If the shutter fails and harms a person or damages a vehicle or window, the homeowner may be responsible for the consequences.

 Evaluating Installation Complexity Based on Window Types and Shutter Models

 Complex window configurations like sliding or bay windows, and shutters featuring automation—such as double roller window shades or electric window shutters—require professional expertise for safe and compliant installation.
+Bathroom windows, coastal properties, and large rear openings can also need specialized solutions because of moisture, corrosion, or wind exposure.

 Complementary shading solutions such as clear PVC café blinds in Perth also offer UV protection and style, rounding out outdoor shading options.